josdejong/mathjs/lib/expression/step-solver/README.md

   they are.
 Note that unaryMinus nodes (e.g. -x) are technically operator nodes, but we don't treat them as such, and always keep them as their own separate type.
 - `NodeStatus` objects are used throughout the code.
-They are returned from functions that might make changes that count as a step, and signal if/how an expression node has changed.
+The stepper calls a bunch of functions that might make changes that are counted as a step, and each of these functions return a NodeStatus object which contains: the updated node after calling this function, if this function changed the expression in a way that counts as a step, and what the change type is.
 - `MathChangeTypes` are used to describe different changes that count as steps.
 - `flattenOperands` (sometimes shortened to `flatten`) changes the structure of the expression tree to be easier to work with.
+You probably will need to use this in your tests, but nowhere else.
+  - TODO: write something that abstracts this away in the tests
 - `PolynomialTermNode` describes and stores what counts as a polynomial term (e.g. x, x^2, -4/5 x^y) and `PolynomialTermOperations` define all operations that can happen with these polynomial terms